Home » Amsterdam » Rijksmuseum tickets

 It was painted by Rembrandt van Rijn in 1642.
 The Night Watch was Rembrandt’s most famous painting during his period.

-It is an oil painting on canvas of dimensions 12 inches by 14 inches.
+It is an oil painting on canvas of 12 inches by 14 inches.

 The Milkmaid

-The Milkmaid was painted by Johannes Vermeer between the years 1658 and1660.
+Johannes Vermeer painted the Milkmaid between the years 1658 and 1660.

-In the painting, a typical kitchen maid is shown pouring some milk from a jar.
+The painting shows a typical kitchen maid pouring milk from a jar.

 Marriage portrait of Isaac Massa and Beatrix van der Laen